jfcm/VRJC/README.md

-# VRJC
+# VRJC (Ventanas y Rejas José Cándido)
-Project Developed by Jorge, João and Jovava
+Java project Developed by Jorge, João and Jovava

 - MainPackage is to start the application.
 - LogicPackage has all the logic of the application (The classes).